scenee/relax/README.md

 Relax can be

-- Manage configurations and deployments without a build script.
+- Manage your multi-deployment in a Relax configuration file(Relfile)
+    - Deploy your app quickly to a tester, a client and an end user in your professional project
+    - Easy to set and revert a specific property of Info.plist and xcode build settings on each release
+    - Switch codesign mode(Automatic, Manual) automatically as your Relfile
-- Validate your product on codesigining
+- Validate your product's codesigin for a deployment
-- Reduce build time just to change a code signature
+- Resign your xarchive and ipa file.

 # Installation